The Galileo system is comprised of numerous components, including the satellites in space, a ground segment across several locations and end users.

 - The GMS determines the navigation and timing data part of the navigation messages by means of the network of GSSs.
 The GMS communicates with the Galileo satellites through the network of ULSs.

-The GMS and GSC interface the satellites with a worldwide network of ground stations implementing monitoring and control functions:
+The GMS and GCS interface the satellites with a worldwide network of ground stations implementing monitoring and control functions:

 - Galileo Sensor Stations (GSS), which collect and forward Galileo SIS measurements and data to the GCCs in real time.